SharkSnack/pmd-1-dx/content/system/moves.md

       <td>-</td>
       <td>Self</td>
       <td>Self</td>
       <td>Gives Enduring status to the user (Prevents fainting from attacks with 1 HP remaining for 1 turn).
-Can fail if used repeatedly or after similar moves.</td>
+Can fail if used repeatedly.</td>
       <td></td>
       <td></td>
     </tr>